-340.4.2.
-Terrestrial
+340.4.2 Terrestrial

 - 1. Two important historic assets in the Ocean SAMP region are the Southeast Light and North Light lighthouses on Block Island.
-Both are highly vulnerable to the effects of sea level rise, storms, and sea surge. - 2.
-In 1874, when Southeast Light was built, it was located approximately 300 feet (90 meters) inland from the edge of the Mohegan Bluffs.
+Both are highly vulnerable to the effects of sea level rise, storms and sea surge. - 2.
+In 1874, when South East Light was built, it was located approximately 300 feet (90 meters) inland from the edge of the Mohegan Bluffs.
 However, due to severe erosion of the adjacent bluffs, by 1993 the lighthouse was only approximately 55 feet (17 meters) from the edge of the bluffs.
-Between August 10 and 28, 1993, the lighthouse was moved inland 360 feet (110 meters) to a location that geotechnical studies determined will be safe for more than a century (Reynolds 1997).

-3. The location of North Light, at Sandy Point, is also subject to extensive erosion and has been rebuilt four times.
+Between August 10 and 28, 1993, Expert House Movers, under the supervision of the Army Corps of Engineers, moved the lighthouse inland 360 feet (110 meters) to a location that geotechnical studies determined will be safe for more than a century (Reynolds, 1997). - 3.
+The location of North Light, at Sandy Point, is also subject to extensive erosion and has been rebuilt four times.
 The original building was constructed in 1829 on sand and gravel and subject to rapid erosion that washed it out to sea after a only few years.
-In 1837, its replacement, built 0.25 miles (0.4 kilometers) inland from the first site, was also lost to the sea due to erosion.
+Its replacement, built in 1837 0.25 miles (0.4 kilometers) inland from the first site, was also lost to the sea due to erosion.
 In 1857, a third lighthouse was built farther inland followed by piers constructed in 1865 to fortify the structure from falling due to erosion.
 Noting that the structure was still highly vulnerable to coastal inundation, in 1866, Congress appropriated funds to build the fourth structure.
-The current lighthouse was built in 1867 and although it is 700 feet (210 meters) from the tip of Sandy Point, it is only two feet above mean high water (Lighthouse Friends 2010).
+The current lighthouse was built in 1867 and although it is 700 feet (210 meters) from the tip of Sandy Point, it is only two feet above mean high water (Lighthouse Friends, 2010).

-340.5.
-Fisheries Resources and Uses
+340.5 Fisheries Resources and Uses

-- 1. As Chapter 5 discusses, commercial and recreational fisheries are important uses of the Ocean SAMP area that add economic, historic, and cultural value to Rhode Island.
+- 1. As Chapter 5 discusses, commercial and recreational fisheries are important uses of the Ocean SAMP area that add economic, historic and cultural value to Rhode Island.
 Therefore, climate change impacts to marine fisheries in this area are of great importance. - 2.
 As noted earlier, Rhode Island Sound and Block Island Sound ecosystems are located at the boundary of two bio-geographic provinces.
 Due to this, the impacts of climate change are of special concern because the fishery is based on a mix of cold- and warm-water species. - 3.
-This section does not cover the impacts of climate change on marine transportation, navigation, and related infrastructure for the marine fishery.
-This is covered in Section 340.1.
+This section does not cover the impacts of climate change on marine transportation, navigation and related infrastructure for the marine fishery.
+This is covered in section 340.1.

-340.5.1.
-General Impacts on Marine Fisheries
+340.5.1 General Impacts on Marine Fisheries